-CAPACITY UTILISATION | PAST QTR | 2024 Q2
+CAPACITY UTILISATION | PAST QTR | 2024 Q3

-Average capacity utilisation edged lower below 5-year average, while some parts of the supply chain for electricity networks report operating at full capacity
+Average capacity utilisation came back to the 5-year average in Q3 of 2024.
+Parts of the supply chain for electricity networks report operating at full capacity

 What is your estimate of the current level of capacity utilisation?